espressif/esp-idf/docs/en/api-reference/system/system_time.rst

 - High-resolution timer
 - None

 It is recommended to stick to the default setting which provides maximum accuracy.
-If you want to choose a different timer, configure :ref:`CONFIG_{IDF_TARGET_CFG_PREFIX}_TIME_SYSCALL` in project configuration.
+If you want to choose a different timer, configure :ref:`CONFIG_NEWLIB_TIME_SYSCALL` in project configuration.

 RTC Clock Source